koodiohto/knn-recommender/README.md

 # knn-recommender
-A pure JavaScript implementation of a K-nearest neighbour based collaborative filtering recommender for like/dislike user item matrices.
+A pure JavaScript implementation of a K-nearest neighbour based collaborative filtering recommender primarily for like/dislike User-Item matrices.
+You can use the recommender e.g. for Item-Item characteristics matrices as well.
+So this library enables you to provide "You liked this, you might also like this or "items similar to this item" recommendations.

 This library should run both in node and browser environments.
-This is an exprimental implementation.
-If you are looking for a more high performing library, I'd recommend you to check out [recommendationRacoon](https://github.com/guymorita/recommendationRaccoon).
+This is an exprimental implementation and is intended for fairly small size matrices (~1000 users).
+If you are looking for a more high performing (and properly threaded) library, I'd recommend you to check out [recommendationRacoon](https://github.com/guymorita/recommendationRaccoon).

 The recommender takes a user item matrix of size X x Y where X[0] column represents the user id's and Y[0] the item labels.
 The cells in the matrix are expected to contain either -1 (dislike), 0 (no rating given) or 1 (like).
 This information can be used to calculate the similarity of users in the matrix based on jaccard similarity.